-During the drying process, the ejection shafts swirl the sewage sludge into a constant cloud of material and the 300°C (572°F) hot air circulates around, acting on all the sludge material.
+During the drying process, the ejection shafts swirl the sewage sludge into a constant cloud and the 572°F (300°C) hot air circulates around, acting on all the sludge material simultaneously.
 The sewage sludge is completely sanitized by the high temperature.
-Microbiological investigations even confirm extensive sterilization of the dried sewage sludge.
+Microbiological testing even confirm extensive sterilization of the dried sewage sludge.

-Pathogens which exist in the sewage sludge through viruses, bacterial endotoxins, fungi, protozoa and worms, are completely destroyed by the drying procedure.
+Pathogens which exist in the sewage sludge such as viruses, bacterial endotoxins, fungi, protozoa and worms, are completely destroyed by the drying procedure.
 During subsequent use as a fertilizer, there is no risk that pathogens can re-enter the human cycle.

-Any health risk for humans coming into contact with sewage sludge is considerably reduced through sanitization.
+Any health risk for humans coming into contact with sewage sludge is drastically reduced through sanitization.